 This is usually the point when someone new to the Enneagram will begin a Google search to try and “figure out” their own type.
 Don’t resist that urge; go for it!
 And since you’re already thinking about your potential type, I suggest you visit here and pay a whopping $12 to take the most widely recognized Enneagram assessment, The Riso-Hudson Enneagram Type Indicator (RHETI® version 2.5).

-Final thoughts: The Enneagram can be integrated into any religious faith practice or lack thereof.
-(I recommend The Sacred Enneagram as a starting point, along with the ulta-cool new book Millenneagram.)
-For me, as indicated above, the Enneagram happens to resonate the most with the Buddhist framework, which I’ve also written about on this blog.
+For me, as indicated above, the Enneagram happens to resonate the most with the Buddhist framework, which I’ve written about extensively on this site under the mindfulness category.